 Q. What will happen if a student demonstrates any of these symptoms while in a Milwaukee Ballet Facility?

-A. A Milwaukee Ballet staff member will quickly isolate the student in a designated part of the building.
-If the student is well enough, they will bring their belongings.
-If not, the student’s belongings will be brought to them.
+A. A Milwaukee Ballet staff member will promptly isolate the student with their belongings in a designated part of the building.

 Milwaukee Ballet Staff will:

 Q. Will a program, class, or facility be shut down if a someone is suspected of having COVID-19?

 A. Milwaukee Ballet and the School & Academy will continue to operate as usual until a positive test result has been provided.
 Then Milwaukee Ballet will move forward with the recommendations of the local Health Department.